 • DALF C2: Mastery or proficiency

 The passing marks for these tests are 50/100.
 Once you have given the DELF/DALF, the results will be valid for the rest of your life.
-Almost all universities in France like Sorbonne University and IMT Atlantique accept these tests so once you acquire them, the only thing left for you to do is apply.
+Almost all universities in France like Sorbonne University accept these tests so once you acquire them, the only thing left is to apply.

 • TEF Études